 1. Find a good spot for your router

 Perhaps the simplest answer to the question – ‘How to get better internet speed?’ is to consider the location of your router.
 These devices rely on Wi Fi signals after all, which can be easily blocked by physical barriers.
 Making sure your router is placed in an elevated, open area where there are no obstacles (like walls and furniture) between it and connected devices can make a big difference to the download speed and ensure that Wi Fi signals aren’t being blocked.
 Steering clear of placing it next to electronic appliances is also a good way to cut electrical interference that can lower your Wi-Fi speed.
+This optimal placement can also benefit other devices like game consoles, phones, and tablets, ensuring they have a strong and stable connection.

 2. Update your router